Tetragonula hockingsi: Identification

 The female worker has a typical body length of 4.1-4.5 mm, and an average wing length of 4.4-4.7 mm, including the tegula.
 The mesopleuron and metapleuron are covered with fine hair.
 The malar space is also hairy and relatively long, and the mesoscutum does not have distinct glabrous bands.

 The male drone has a typical body length of 4.0-4.4 mm, and an average wing length of 4.5-4.7 mm.
 The male hind tibia is particularly wide and flat, and the last tergum is apically rounded and not beaked.

 Distribution and habitat

 Distribution

-Bees of the genus Tretragonula are commonly found throughout the tropics.
+Bees of the genus Tetragonula are commonly found throughout the tropics.
 T. hockingsi bees like to nest in hollow dead trees or logs.
 T. hockingsi is common in northern Australia, particularly throughout parts of Northern Territory and north coastal Queensland.

 Nest Structure

 In T. hockingsi, the brood cells are shaped in small irregular horizontal combs.
 This is in contrast to T. carbonaria, where larval cells are constructed along a spiral horizontal comb.
 Further, the species lacks a projecting, external entrance tunnel.
 The combs of the nest are extremely important as they provide the substrate on which workers live, food is stored and the brood is reared.
 Further, the wax itself plays a vital role in the dispersal of pheromones and creates a specific nest odour.
 T. hockingsi has little, or even no lining of resin and wax at the entrance holes to its nests.